qkhadim22/Exudyn-hydraulically-actuated-industrial-systems/README.md

-# Machine Library for Non-Ideal Joints
+# Hydraulically Actuated Industrial Systems
 This project provides a machine learning-based library for modeling non-ideal joints in mechanical systems.
 It aims to replace traditional joint models using pre-trained ML models.